The Anti-Social Behaviour Act 2003 deals with the problem of excessively high evergreen hedges.

 The process is fully open and transparent and you will be expected to send a copy of your complaint form to the hedge-owner.
 Further correspondence and Notices will also be copied to all interested parties.

-Download the complaint form and guidance notes.
-Alternatively it is recommended you obtain a full application pack, please contact us.
+You can download the Guidance Notes and Complaints Form here.
+However, it is recommended you obtain a full application pack - please contact us.

 What you can expect from us